 All students who wish to participate in interscholastic athletics must receive approval by the school nurse before they may begin practice.
-Prior to each season, the student must sign up for their desired sport in the Health Office.
-The student will be notified at that time if a physical exam is needed.
+Prior to each season, the parent/guardian must register their child for their desired sport on FamilyID.
+The parent/guardian will be notified at that time if a physical exam is needed.
 Your family physician or the school health staff may do annual sports physicals.
 You are encouraged to have your family physician conduct your child’s sports physical at the time of their annual check-up because they know your child’s health history, and can best evaluate their fitness for sports.

 If your child has a health problem such as asthma, diabetes, an orthopedic condition, seizure disorders, allergy to insect bites, etc., please have your family physician note the condition and any instructions relative to sports participation.

 If you choose to have your family physician conduct the physical, please keep the following in mind:

 - Remember that it may take several weeks to schedule an appointment with your physician.
 Plan accordingly.